rife2/rife2/README.md

 # Welcome

-RIFE2 is a full-stack, no-declaration framework for building web applications in plain, type-safe Java.
+RIFE2 is a full-stack framework for building web applications in plain, type-safe Java.

-RIFE2 is built on the foundations of the original RIFE framework that was popular from 2002-2010.
-Since then, the world and Java have changed and many of the original RIFE APIs could finally be replaced with pure Java, no-XML, no-YAML, leaving only type-safe expressive code.
+Routing, templates, forms, persistence and tests are all ordinary Java code, with no XML, YAML or reflection magic.
+The compiler and your IDE understand your whole application, giving you completion, refactoring, navigation and type checking everywhere.

-RIFE2 preserves most of the original features and adds new ones, for a fraction of the footprint and with even greater developer productivity than before.
 The whole framework ships as a single 2.5MB jar with zero dependencies, is an explicit Java module, and runs on Java 17 and later, tested on Java 17, 21, 25 and 26.
-RIFE2 is created by Geert Bevin, one of the first Java Champions and speaker at many Java conferences.

 > **TIP:** If you use IntelliJ IDEA as your IDE, consider installing the
 > [RIFE2 IDEA Plug-in](https://github.com/rife2/rife2-idea).